 The remainder of this paper is organized as follows.
 In Sec.~II, we introduce the formal representational framework and define classical single-state ontological models.
-In Sec.~III, we prove the main information-theoretic no-go theorem.
+In Sec.~III, we prove the main information-theoretic obstruction.
 Sec.~IV provides a constructive illustration of the obstruction.
-In Sec.~V, we explain how quantum probabilistic structure avoids this constraint.
+Sec.~V discusses how the present obstruction should be understood in relation to quantum probabilistic structure.
 Sec.~VI discusses broader implications and connections.
 Sec.~VII concludes.